blog

 Webinar Running application security at scale, Vulnerability Management with Tanya Janca.

-Phoenix Security, Appsec Phoenix, Application Security Webinar Shifting left and keeping right safe with tanya janca sq
+Phoenix Security, Phoenix Security, Application Security Webinar Shifting left and keeping right safe with tanya janca sq

-Phoenix Security, Appsec Phoenix, Application Security Webinar Shifting left and keeping right safe with tanya janca and vulnerability management optimizations
+Phoenix Security, Phoenix Security, Application Security Webinar Shifting left and keeping right safe with tanya janca and vulnerability management optimizations

-Phoenix Security, Appsec Phoenix, Application Security Webinar Shifting left and keeping right safe with Tanya Janca and vulnerability management optimizations.
+Phoenix Security, Phoenix Security, Application Security Webinar Shifting left and keeping right safe with Tanya Janca and vulnerability management optimizations.

 Fixing Application security at scale can be challenging, but keeping them safe can be even trickier; in this webinar, we explore with Tanya Janca how to shift left and keep operation (right) safe, the benefit of vulnerability management and how to optimize your tooling.